-- Some lenses are designed to be used once and then discarded (daily disposables), ideal for occasional sport or social use;
+- Daily disposable lenses are designed to be used once and then discarded; ideal for occasional sport, work or social use

-- Some lenses are designed to be used for longer periods- 2 weekly, monthly or in some instances even longer; and
+- Some soft lenses are designed to be used for longer periods- 2 weekly, monthly or in some instances even longer

 - Contact lenses can be tinted for a subtle or more dramatic cosmetic effect

-As contact lenses sit directly on the eye tissue it is vital that they are fitted and assessed by your optometrist, ensuring minimal risks of discomfort and possible infection.
+As contact lenses sit directly on the eye tissue it is vital that they are fitted and assessed by your optometrist, maximizing comfort and minimizing the risk of infection.

 - At the second visit your optometrist will teach you insertion and removal, handling and care of your contact lenses.
 You will be given a pair of lenses at this appointment to trial for comfort and clarity of vision.